Italy honors slain ambassador, bodyguard and prays for Congo - WTMJ

 He denounced how so many Congolese feel the constant threat of danger from rebel groups “knocking at their door,” saying the country had been “cruelly devastated by violence that sees their children die every day.”

-But he praised the men for working for peace and looking out for others “even at the cost of their own lives.”
+But he praised Attanasio and Iacovacci for working for peace and looking out for others “even at the cost of their own lives.”

 “If this the fate of peace workers, what will be the fate of the rest of us?” he asked.